 Guide for Living in York Apartments

 A stove and refrigerator are supplied in each apartment.
 Dishwashers, washing machines and waterbeds are not allowed.
 DO NOT use sharp implements to chip or scrape ice from the freezer as you may puncture the unit.
-The cost to replace a refrigerator is $150.00.
+The cost to replace a refrigerator or stove is approximately $700.00.
 Cleaning and defrosting of the refrigerator must be done on a regular basis to ensure proper functioning.
 If your stove or refrigerator has no electrical power, please check the electrical panel in your apartment; turn off all breakers and turn on again to restore power. *Note that Atkinson Residence do not have breakers and operate on fuses.
 If a fuse needs replacing students must submit a work order for a Housing repair person to install a new one.
 Students are discouraged from replacing their own fuses to eliminate risk of placing wrong fuses causing further damage.
 The oven timer may also need to be adjusted.
 Microwave ovens, electric kettles, and other small household electrical appliances owned by the resident are permitted.

 Residents and their guests are not permitted on the building roofs.
 Failure to comply will result in eviction.

 It is the resident's responsibility to keep their apartments in a clean condition.
+Failing to do so places you and other members of the community at risk of pest control issues, extreme foul odours, and fire hazards.

 Residents are responsible for maintaining the rental units and all furnishings in the same condition as when they moved in.
 This includes walls, floors, ceilings, doors, fixtures, furnishings, and window coverings.
 All new residents are issued an apartment inventory and condition list at move-in and will have 72 hours to complete the form.
 Residents will not be charged for deficiencies identified on the form at move-in.
 Damages other than wear and tear will be charged to the resident’s Student Account.

 When moving furniture and belongings in/out of the building, the resident must reserve and sign out elevators service keys from the Housing Office.
 Elevator doors should never be propped or this will cause damage and vandalism fines will ensue.
+Please contact firstname.lastname@example.org for more information.

 Pursuant to the provisions of the Residential Tenancies Act, the Landlord (University) has the right to enter a rented premise for usual business purposes.
 A minimum 24-hour Notice of Entry will be given to the Resident in all other forms of entry not deemed as an emergency or requested by the Resident through a work order. *Housing Services may enter units without prior notice in emergency situations concerning health, safety, and disruption to the community (includes but is not limited to smoking, alarm clocks sounding for an extended period, and situations where a resident has not been seen for an unusual amount of time).